 A Safe and Transfusionless Surgery

 Walker had cranial vault remodeling surgery at 4 months old.
-Because of Wood’s innovative approach to the procedure, Walker didn’t need a blood transfusion, something that 90-100 percent of patients typically need.
-Even better, Wood accomplished enough during the procedure that it’s unlikely Walker will need a second corrective surgery.
+Because of our innovative approach to the procedure, Walker didn’t need a blood transfusion, something that 90-100 percent of patients typically need.
+Even better, the team accomplished enough during the procedure that it’s unlikely Walker will need a second corrective surgery.

 “We call him independent and determined,” describes Brad Surcey.
 He says his hope for Walker is a healthy childhood.
 “Hit those developmental milestones.
 Have fun and be happy.”